 Summary The WSEIP is an annual incentive plan linked to specific annual targets.
 Participants are given the opportunity to elect to defer part or all of their incentive payment into Wesfarmers shares.
 For the 2009 financial year onwards that deferral is made under the Wesfarmers Salary Sacrifice Share Plan ("WSSSP") (refer below).
 Participants Finance Director, Senior Executives (as well as other Executives across the Wesfarmers group).
-Potential award available under WSEIP Target performance - award equivalent to 60% of FAR Maximum - award equivalent to 120% of FAR Performance conditions and their weightings Group Net Profit after Tax Divisional Earnings Before Interest and Tax Divisional Return on Capital 50% - 70% weighting Safety measures (Lost Time Injury Frequency Rate and Workplace Injuries) Division specific objectives Individual objectives 30% - 50% weighting Reasons why the performance conditions were chosen These measures were chosen principally because of of annual achievement of satisfactory return to share their impact on return on equity, which is a key measure sholders for the Wesfarmers group.
-Measurement of performance conditions Incentive payments are determined after the preparation of the financial statements each year (in respect of the financial measures), and after a review of performance against non-financial measures by the Group Managing Director.
-Payments are made in September, after these reviews are completed.
-Payments Executives receive for each level of performance 0% of maximum for achieving ≤92.5% of budget/target performance 50% of maximum for achieving 100% of budget/target performance 100% of maximum for achieving ≥105 or 110% of budget/target performance, depending on the Division Pro-rata basis between these points.
+Potential award available under WSEIP Target performance - award equivalent to 60% of FAR Maximum - award equivalent to 120% of FAR Performance conditions and their weightings Group Net Profit after Tax Divisional Earnings Before Interest and Tax Divisional Return on Capital 50% - 70% weighting Safety measures (Lost Time Injury Frequency Rate and Workplace Injuries) Division specific objectives Individual objectives 30% - 50% weighting Reasons why the performance conditions were chosen These measures were chosen principally because of of annual achievement of satisfactory return to share f their impact on return on equity, which is a key measure eholders for the Wesfarmers group.
+Measurement of performance conditions the financial measures), and after a review of performance against non-financial measures by the Group Managing Director.
+Payments are made in September, after these reviews are completed. vives receive for each 0% of maximum for achieving ≤92.5% of budget/target performance Payments Executives receive for each level of performance

-- The WSEIP extends to other Executives across the Wesfarmers group.
-The above disclosures explain the operation of the plan in relation to the Finance Director and Senior Executives. - The weightings given to the two types of performance conditions, and the level of satisfaction of those conditions, determines the size of the award made under the WSEIP.
-For example, if financial measures are weighted as to 60% for an Executive and non-financial measures are weighted as to 40% and the level of satisfaction is 100% of budget/target performance in each case, then the amount of the award payment would be 60% of FAR. - For the 2008 financial year in his role as Business Integration Director, K Gordon's WSEIP performance conditions and weightings were based on specific deliverables in relation to the delivery of the integration plan for Coles group into the Wesfarmers group.
+The WSEIP extends to other Executives across the Wesfarmers group.
+The above disclosures explain the operation of the plan in relation to the Finance Director and Senior Executives.

+The weightings given to the two types of performance conditions, and the level of satisfaction of those conditions, determines the size of the award made under the WSEIP.
+For example, if financial measures are weighted as to 60% for an Executive and non-financial measures are weighted as to 40% and the level of satisfaction is 100% of budget/target performance in each case, then the amount of the award payment would be 60% of FAR.

+For the 2008 financial year in his role as Business Integration Director, K Gordon's WSEIP performance conditions and weightings were based on specific deliverables in relation to the delivery of the integration plan for Coles group into the Wesfarmers group.